 The first step is getting signed up.
 Clipchamp makes this easy – you can sign up with one click using your Facebook, Google, or email account.

-Step 2: Creating your project
+Step 2: Creating your video

-You’ll need to name your project and choose an aspect ratio that suits your video: 1:1 is a square, 4:3 is like an old ‘box’ TV, and 16:9 matches today’s widescreen TVs.
+You’ll need to name your project and choose an aspect ratio that suits your video.
+1:1 is a square, 4:3 is like an old ‘box’ TV, and 16:9 matches today’s widescreen TVs.

 Step 3: Add video and audio files to the project